Noam VanderWalde, MD, MS

-Noam VanderWalde, MD, is considered a national expert in the treatment of older cancer patients with radiation and sits on multiple national committees, including the Senior Adult Oncology Committee for the National Comprehensive Cancer Network (NCCN) and the Cancer in the Elderly Committee for the Alliance for Clinical Trials Cooperative Group.
-He has been an invited speaker at multiple national meetings, such as the Bladder Cancer Advocacy Network and at the Alliance for Clinical Trials.
+.
+Dr. Noam VanderWalde, is a national expert in the treatment of older adult cancer patients with radiation and sits on multiple national committees, including the Older Adult Oncology Committee for the National Comprehensive Cancer Network (NCCN), the Cancer in Older Adults Committee for the Alliance for Clinical Trials Cooperative Group, and the Older Adult Working Group for NRG Oncology.
+Dr. VanderWalde is a member of a number of national and international cancer groups, including the American Society of Clinical Oncology (ASCO), American Society of Radiation Oncology (ASTRO), the Southwest Oncology Cooperative Group (SWOG), the Alliance for Clinical Trials in Oncology, the NRG Oncology Cooperative Group, the Cancer and Aging Research Group (CARG), and the International Society of Geriatric Oncology (SIOG).

 - The Roentgen Resident Research Award, 2014